jetstreamapp/jetstream/apps/docs/docs/automation-control/automation-control.md

 slug: /automation-control
 ---

+import SearchIcon from '../assets/icons/Search.svg';

-Automation Control allows you to quickly disable or enable automation in your org with the option to easily roll-back your changes.
+Automation Control allows you to quickly disable or enable automation in your org with the option to easily rollback your changes.

 **The following automation is supported**: